pyeventsourcing/eventsourcing/docs/topics/application.rst

 The :func:`~eventsourcing.application.LocalNotificationLog.select` method of a notification log can be used to directly select a sub-sequence of :ref:`event notification objects <Notification objects>` from a notification log.
-In the example below, the first three event notifications are selected from the notification log of the ``application`` object.
+In the example below, the first two event notifications are selected from the notification log of the ``application`` object.

 .. code-block:: python